-As one of the nation’s leading rheumatology centers, Duke specializes in diagnosing and treating scleroderma, an autoimmune disease that causes the skin to become thick and rigid.
-It may affect other vital organs such as the lungs, kidneys, gut and heart.
+As one of the nation’s leading rheumatology centers, Duke specializes in diagnosing and treating scleroderma, an autoimmune skin disease that causes the skin to become thick and rigid.
+It may affect other vital organs such as the lungs, kidneys, gut, and heart.
 Our experienced rheumatologists have dedicated their lives to researching the causes of this rare condition and testing new therapies to improve your condition and help restore your quality of life.

-Comprehensive care for scleroderma
+Comprehensive Care for Scleroderma

 If you have scleroderma, you need a health care team that’s skilled in diagnosing your disease and managing its effects.
 Our rheumatologists partner with specialists throughout Duke to develop a treatment plan that meets your individual needs and offers the best options for improving your quality of life.